-There are lots of different types of National Park Jobs.
+There are lots of different types of workamping jobs in the National Parks.
 Inside National Parks you can find hotels, cabins, gas stations, restaurants, coffee shops, gift shops, golf courses, campgrounds, small grocery stores and sometimes even a post office.
 At some parks there are activities like boating, rafting, horseback riding, snowshoeing, skiing, wildlife tours and more.
-It takes a large seasonal staff to pull it off which means lots of National Park jobs in lots of different areas.
+It takes a large seasonal staff to pull it off which means lots of workamping jobs in National Park in lots of different areas.

-We have worked three seasons at National Park jobs.
-Our first job was with a concessionaire where we managed a gift shop in Grand Teton National Park in Wyoming.
-The next National Park job was with the actual National Park Service where Wade did Maintenance at Cape Hatteras National Seashore in North Carolina.
+We have worked three seasons at workamping jobs in National Park.
+Our first workamping job was with a concessionaire where we managed a gift shop in Grand Teton National Park in Wyoming.
+The next National Park workamping job was with the actual National Park Service where Wade did Maintenance at Cape Hatteras National Seashore in North Carolina.
 And the most recent NPS job was with another concessionaire at Mount Rainier National Park in Washington where Wade is again working Maintenance.
 The last two National Parks we have been to I have chosen not to work.
 But don't worry there are lots of workamping jobs for couples.

 In addition, we have experienced perks like discounts as much as 50% off at restaurants and stores operated by the employer.
 We have even enjoyed free activities when offered by the employer like raft trips and horseback rides.
 Plus we have even earned sick and vacation days for seasonal work.